 - Food safety, food security, and childhood obesity

-- Development of new plant varieties through modern breeding methodologies
+- New plant varieties through modern breeding methodologies

-- Developing methods for detection and control of specific crop pests and diseases
+- Methods for detection and control of specific crop pests and diseases

-- Examining genes involved in disease and how those might be utilized for resistance to disease
+- Genes involved in disease and how those might be utilized for resistance to disease

-- Examining the effect of climate change on agriculture and the environment
+- Effects of climate change on agriculture and the environment

-- Enhancing production agriculture for small and mid-sized farms typical of the Northeast U.S.
+- Production agriculture for small and mid-sized farms typical of the Northeast U.S.